jia1/jia1.github.io/content/posts/core-react-training-day-2.md

   - `useEffect` with a non-vacant dependency array is similar to a `componentDidUpdate` with an if statement checking the state of the dependency.

 <!-- -->
-- We cannot run `setMyState` on an unmounted component.
+- We can't run `setMyState` on an unmounted component.
 There can be race conditions where the component can either be mounted or unmounted when we run `useEffect`.

 <!-- -->
 - `useEffect` can return a cleanup function in the form: return () => {}; ([docs](https://react.dev/reference/react/useEffect#useeffect))